 Like many similar record-publishing societies, the Wiltshire Record Society exists to produce in series each year an edition of historical records relating to its county.
 Begun in 1939 it has now (2017) reached volume 70.
 I was for many years general editor, and since 54 have typeset each volume.
 The society relies on its membership to subscribe, and thereby receive the annual volume.
 Volumes 1-55 are now freely available on line.
 I can supply copies of volumes 52 onwards at £20 each to non-members.
 Visit the website: http://www.wiltshirerecordsociety.org.uk/.

 Dorset Record Society

 Younger than its Wiltshire counterpart, the Dorset Record Society has reinvented itself in recent years.
 Formerly part of the Dorset Natural History and Archaeological Society, it is now a separate society which aims to publish volumes of Dorset records on a regular basis.
-I have typeset the last three volumes, and have experimented with bringing back into print older volumes.
+I have typeset the last four volumes, and have experimented with bringing back into print older volumes.
+The 2017 volume, Treswell's Elizabethan survey of Purbeck, is proving a particular success.
 Further information is on the Dorset County Museum website: http://research.dorsetcountymuseum.org/drs.html.